Justice-Hammer/threat-hunting-detections/README.md

 ---

 Issues and PRs welcome.
 If a query is wrong for your environment or a translation is off, open an issue.

+### Contact
+justice-hammer.pancake566@passmail.net
+Threat Hunter | Detection Engineer
+If you are an attacker/adversary, my apologies for disrupting your campaign.